Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: The non-commutative approach in the statistical mechanics of Boltzmann-Gibbs

 in which the constants $A_{i}\,(i=1,2,3,4)$ are defined in the eq. (\ref{70.2}).
 We plot the mean energy eq. (\ref{71}) as a function of $\beta$ in the figure \ref{fig2} using the values of $\Theta=0$, $\Theta=0.3$, $\Theta=0.7$, and $\Theta=0.9$.
 The mean energy curve increases as $\beta$ increases until it reaches a maximum value, and then decreases.
 Notice that the smaller the correction due to the NC $\Theta$-parameter, the higher the peak at high temperatures.

 The heat capacity of the NC Yukawa potential has the result

 in which the constants $N$, $D$, $N^{\prime}$ and $D^{\prime}$ are defined by

 The heat capacity eq.(\ref{72}) as a function of $\beta$ is illustrated in figure \ref{fig3}.
-The values of the $\Theta$-parameter are $\Theta=0$, $\Theta=0.3$, $\Theta=0.7$, and $\Theta=0.9$ in this plot.
-We observe that the heat capacity $C_{V}^{NCY}$ decreases monotonically with increasing $\beta$.
+The values of the $\Theta$-parameter are $\Theta=0$, $\Theta=0.3$, $\Theta=0.7$, and $\Theta=0.9$ in this plot.We observe that the heat capacity $C_V^{NCYP}$ decreases monotonically with increasing $\beta$.
+This behavior becomes more pronounced as the NC parameter $\Theta$ increases, indicating that phase-space deformation enhances thermal sensitivity in this regime.
 Notice that the decrease is faster for larger values of the NC $\Theta$-parameter.